linuxbox-cz/pgdist/README.md

 **args - required**:

-- `path` - *multiple* - path to file you want to add to your project
+- `file` - *multiple* - path to file you want to add to your project

 **args - optional**: